ysabum/Software-Assurance/images/Assurance_Cases/Secrets/Secrets.md

-# BitWarden uses secrets to ensure that code is protected from unauthorized access
+# Bitwarden uses secrets to ensure that code is protected from unauthorized access